 - Movement Form [Download Template]

-- Annex 1: List of waste carriers
+- Annex 1: List of intended carriers including shipping agents & freight forwarders.

-- Annex 4: Contact details of all competent authorities
+- Annex 4: Contact details of all competent authorities concerned.

-Appendix B: Statutory Contracts
+Appendix B: Statutory contracts

 Appendix C: Financial guarantee or equivalent insurance

-If the notifier is unable to provide evidence of the financial guarantee/insurance prior to commencing shipments, a letter of intent may be submitted.
-The letter of intent consists of a declaration from the notifier regarding his/her intentions to submit a financial guarantee or equivalent insurance while the Notification is reviewed by the respective competent authorities.
-The ERA can still issue its consent despite no financial guarantee or equivalent insurance is in place.
-However, shipments cannot commence until the original financial guarantee or equivalent insurance is received and approved.
+If the notifier is unable to provide evidence of a financial guarantee or equivalent insurance prior to commencing shipments, a letter of intent may be submitted instead.
+The letter of intent (i.e. template available from the ERA) consists of a declaration from the notifier confirming his/her intentions to submit a financial guarantee or equivalent insurance while the notification is being assessed by the respective competent authorities.
+The competent authorities concerned may still provide their consent despite no financial guarantee or equivalent insurance is in place.
+However, shipments shall not commence until the original financial guarantee or equivalent insurance is received and approved by the ERA.

-The validity period of the financial guarantee/ insurance must commence on the date of authorisation (Notification Form Block 6) until all disposal/recovery certificates issued by the consignee are received by the ERA.
+The validity period of the financial guarantee or equivalent insurance must commence on the date of authorisation (Notification Form Block 6) until all disposal/recovery certificates issued by the treatment facility are received by the ERA.
 However, the ERA understands that financial institutions may wish to limit their liabilities to specific dates.
-Therefore, a validity period of two years from the date of authorisation is suggested to allow sufficient time for shipments to take place and waste to be treated after the Notification expires.
-If any disposal or recovery certificates are pending prior to the expiry of a financial guarantee/insurance, the guarantor must inform the ERA in writing (through e-mail) a minimum of two weeks before expiry about his/her intentions to submit pending recovery/disposal certificates or renew the financial guarantee/insurance.
-The ERA will proceed to claim the financial guarantee/insurance for any pending disposal or recovery certificates if within at least one full working day prior to expiry:
+Therefore, a validity period of two (2) years from the date of authorisation is suggested to allow sufficient time for shipments to take place and waste to be treated after the notification expires.
+If any disposal/recovery certificates are pending prior to the expiry of a financial guarantee or equivalent insurance, the guarantor must inform the ERA in writing (through e-mail) a minimum of two (2) weeks before its expiry about his/her intentions to submit any pending recovery/disposal certificates or to renew the financial guarantee or equivalent insurance.
+The ERA may proceed to claim the financial guarantee or equivalent insurance for any shipments pending disposal/recovery certificates unless within at least two (2) full working day prior to expiry:

-- The original renewed financial guarantee/insurance is not received and acknowledged by the ERA.
+- the original renewed financial guarantee or equivalent insurance is received and approved by the ERA.

-The assessment of financial guarantees or equivalent insurance shall be facilitated by their submission in a standard format.
-For this purpose, templates of financial guarantee and equivalent insurance are available from the ERA upon request.
+The assessment of financial guarantees or equivalent insurances is facilitated through their submission in a standard format.
+For this purpose, templates for the financial guarantee and equivalent insurance are available from the ERA upon request.
 The wording used shall be followed as closely as possible, subject to minor variations to accommodate individual banking/insurance practices or procedures.
-Changes to the wording of the standard templates will be referred internally for legal advice as to whether such changes are significant.
-The use of non-standard financial guarantee/insurance or significant variations from the standard template may lead to delays for acceptance.
+The use of a non-standard financial guarantee or equivalent insurance or significant variations thereof may result in delays for approval.
+More information is available on ‘Additional information’ webpage.

-The financial guarantee/insurance can be released when the ERA receives all recovery or disposal certificates pertaining to the said Notification.
-However, the guarantor/notifier shall make a request in writing (through e-mail) for its release.
+A financial guarantee or equivalent insurance can be released after the ERA receives all recovery/disposal certificates pertaining to the said notification.
+The guarantor/notifier shall submit a request in writing (through e-mail on [email protected]) for its release to initiate this process.

-- Number of active shipments covered by the financial guarantee/insurance (i.e. the maximum number of shipments that the notifier intends to have in transit and awaiting disposal or recovery, at any one time, subject to the issuing of recovery/disposal certificate/s.)
+- Number of active shipments covered by the financial guarantee or equivalent insurance (i.e. the maximum number of shipments that the notifier intends to have in transit and awaiting disposal or recovery, at any one time, subject to the issuing of recovery/disposal certificate/s);

 Size of financial guarantee or equivalent insurance = N [3(SH+ST) + T (Q)]